rsgrafx/TestingTalk/README.md

 [ExUnit.start Application](https://github.com/rsgrafx/TestingTalk/blob/995200edf1414fab5418dd2c437cc68f0412b760/ex_unit/lib/ex_unit.ex#L133)

 In the world of Testing there is a lot of terminology.
+Generally speaking.

 ### ExUnit.TestModule = Test Scenario

+A Test Scenario is any functionality that can be tested.
 This consists of a detailed Test procedure.
 Made up of TestCases.

 ### ExUnit.Test = Test Case